Ace Ventura Jr.: Pet Detective: Plot

 Continuing to dig around, the group (now including Sickinger) discover that there has been unusual activity at the home of Quentin Pennington Sr., whose son Quentin Jr. is set to hold an extravagant birthday party there soon.
 Arriving as Laura's plus one, Ace Jr. finds evidence that Quentin Sr. has stolen the animals under the belief that he deserved them more than anyone else.
 When Hollander refuses to acknowledge the evidence, Ace Jr., with a distraction from A-Plus and Sickinger, uses a recording of Ting Tang's mother to locate the panda cub and the other animals, allowing the authorities to arrest Quentin Sr. and forcing Hollander to leave in disgrace.
 When Quentin Jr. strangely leaves the area, Ace Jr., after an offhanded comment from Laura, and the rest of the student body present discovered that he was responsible for the school pet thefts, having discovered his father's illicit activities and wanting to make him proud.
-When he attempts to feed Laura's koi fish to the school alligator, Quentin Jr. is stopped by Ace Jr. and Rex's dog (whom Ace Jr. had assumed was dead) and is arrested as well.
-Melissa is released from jail and Ace Jr. is rewarded for his heroics.
+When he attempts to feed Laura's koi fish to the school alligator called Mr. Chompers, Quentin Jr. is stopped by Ace Jr. and Rex's dog named Sparky (whom Ace Jr. had assumed was dead) and is arrested as well.
+Melissa is released from jail, Ting Tang is reunited with his mother, and Ace Jr. is rewarded for his heroics.